junjieliu2910/configs/README.md

-This is my personal vim configuration.
+This is the collection of personal configuration files

-Referring amix/vimrc